wpmjones/apibot/Rules/code_of_conduct.md

 - Harassment of any kind

 We value more than just expertise in this server, we value collaboration and supporting others above technical skill.
-The goal of Junkies' code of conduct is to define the left and right limits for you to be your best self while in this community.
+The goal of this code of conduct is to define the left and right limits for you to be your best self while in this community.

 ## Server Technical Policy <a name="3"></a>

-The purpose of this policy is to clarify the stance of the COC API Junkies admins’ regarding data mining, asset extraction, API usage and third party tools.
+The purpose of this policy is to clarify the stance of the Clash API Developers admins’ regarding data mining, asset extraction, API usage and third party tools.
 This is from the perspective of the admins’ of this discord server and not Supercell, Discord or any other party.
 This policy may be updated in the future.